asasher/threejs_maps/README.md

 #### Initial Setup
+Run the '''init ''' script in the project root dir.
+This script will install nvm, node and other required node and bower packages.
+Make sure you don't have node already installed, if you have do the setup manually.
+This will only work on ubuntu.

+**This is still untested.**

+---

+Alternately you can just do stuff manually:
 You will need the latest version of nodejs.
 Run the following commands after downloading from project root dir:
 ```bash